- Marijuana and Terpenes: An OverviewPosted 1378 days ago

 How Can Marijuana Help?

 Research on the use of medical marijuana for the treatment of ADHD is very limited.
 However, a number of health professionals have recently come out in support for the use of marijuana as a treatment for this disorder, claiming that it is safer and less addictive than traditional stimulant medications.

-Furthermore, studies show that cannabinoid receptors are found in higher density in areas of the brain that are linked to ADHD, specifically the amygdala and hippocampus regions.
+Besides raising dopamine levels, studies show that cannabinoid receptors are found in higher densities in areas of the brain that are linked to symptoms of ADHD, specifically the amygdala and hippocampus regions.
 These regions of the brain are known to play a role in emotional regulation and memory as well as bipolar, anxiety and depression disorders.

 What This Means For Your Health